cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 }
 ```

-For example, if the new ConsensusVersion of a module is `N` , then `N-1` migration scripts MUST be registered in the configurator.
+For example, if the new ConsensusVersion of a module is `N` , then `N-1` migration functions MUST be registered in the configurator.

-In the SDK, the migration scripts are handled by each module's keeper, because the keeper holds the `sdk.StoreKey` used to perform in-place store migrations.
-To not overload the keeper, a `Migrator` wrapper is used by each module to handle the migration scripts:
+In the SDK, the migration functions are handled by each module's keeper, because the keeper holds the `sdk.StoreKey` used to perform in-place store migrations.
+To not overload the keeper, a `Migrator` wrapper is used by each module to handle the migration functions:

 ```go
 // Migrator is a struct for handling in-place store migrations.